-With all the excitement of receiving gifts this season, I wanted to create a literacy activity for my preschoolers that would take the focus form getting gifts to giving gifts.
+This year I made a quick Christmas literacy activity using a predictable chart because I was looking for activities to teach giving.
 I did this by doing an “I Can Give…” predictable chart.
 It is just the Christmas literacy activity to teach the children not only about early reading concepts, but also about the spirit of giving.

 For example, one year before I had kids, I gave my husband a mountain biking themed Christmas.
 Everything in his stocking and everything under the tree was related to mountain biking, and each and every gift was the perfect combination of useful and enjoyable.
 From the mountain biking maintenance manual to the Giant brand mechanic’s shirt, the gifts were very well received, and my husband still remembers that Christmas very clearly.

 Because, that was a time in our lives where my husband and I lived just minutes from some of the best mountain biking trails in the state, and we literally went every single day.

-Teach Preschoolers the Spirit of Giving This Christmas
+How to Teach Preschoolers the Spirit of Giving This Christmas

-But here’s the thing.
+Here’s the thing.
 Physical and tangible gifts are awesome, but so are those gifts that are not material.

 And that is what I wanted to teach my preschoolers this Christmas season.

 You see, preschoolers are incredibly generous.
 My daughter, who is four, really wants to get me LASIK surgery for Christmas, because she hears me complain about having to wear contacts.
 My son wants to give me a string of pearls, because pearls are basically the only jewelry I wear, and he knows I love them.

 So I wanted to teach my preschoolers the power of giving.
 I wanted them to understand that the spirit of giving doesn’t have to be tangible gifts that use up all their hard earned savings.